 Welcome to the Literacy

-- The school has anemphasis on word reading - speedy recognition of familiar printed words as weel as speedy decoding of unfamiliar printed word.This is underpinned by their specific focus on phonetic knowledge.
+- Word reading - the speedy recognition of familiar printed and decoding of unfamiliar printed word.This is underpinned by their specific focus on phonetic knowledge.

 - Comprehension skills - summarising the main ideas of a text, predicting what may happen based on evidence and clues given or using clues from the text to work out characters’ feeling, actions or motives.

 In order to develop pupils into independent readers, thinkers and learners, Guided reading plays an essential part of the teaching of reading from Reception to Year 6 and beyond.
 Pupils are grouped by ability and read individual copies of the same text, which matches the reading level of the group.
 In these sessions, a range of activities occur to match the learning objective which enables the teacher/teaching assistant to assess pupil's progress.